alick/easycal/README.md

 tab(http://code.google.com/p/easycal/issues/list).

 Code contribution are also welcome.
-You can find more info about our development in the Wiki tab.
+You can find more info about our development in the Wiki tab(http://code.google.com/p/easycal/w/list).